spectrocloud/librarium/content/docs/00-release-notes.md

 # May 15, 2023 - Release 3.4.0
-This release contains several security fixes and new features for Edge, enhanced support for several cloud providers, improved Palette management, new features for Palette Dev Engine (PDE), and a few new and upgraded packs.
+This release contains several security fixes and new features for Edge, enhanced support for different cloud providers, improved Palette management, new features for Palette Dev Engine (PDE), and a few new and upgraded packs.

 ## Edge